 Beekeeping is often described as a hobby that is easy to do once you get the hang of it.
-That’s true in principle, but there is a lot to learn along the way.
-For example, how far from the house should hives be placed?
-The answer to that question is not as black and white as it may seem.
-There are a lot of variables that have to be considered.
+This is true in principle, but there is a lot to learn along the way.
+For example, how far from the house should bee hives be placed?
+The answer to that question is not as black and white as it at first may seem.
+Indeed, there are a lot of variables that have to be considered.

 You ideally want enough space between your hives and your house to allow the bees to fly in any direction without issue.
 Give them enough space to get the altitude they need without having to fly immediately up and over your house.
 You will increase the chances that they will spread out in every direction this way.